AckerlyXu/heima/articles/virtual-machines/windows/sap-deployment-guide.md

   To create a three-tier system by using multiple virtual machines, use this template.

-In the Azure portal preview, enter the following parameters for the template:
+In the Azure Portal, enter the following parameters for the template:

 1. **Basics**:
   * **Subscription**: The subscription to use to deploy the template.